volume-trader/QuantowerKB/quantower-algo/simple-indicator.md

 # Simple Indicator

 {% hint style="info" %}
-We will use Quantower Algo extension for Visual Studio, but main principles are valid for all development environments.
-If you don't have Visual Studio or Quantower Algo extension installed you can read [How to install Quantower Algo](installing-visual-studio.md) manual.\
+We will use VT-Terminal Algo extension for Visual Studio, but main principles are valid for all development environments.
+If you don't have Visual Studio or VT-Terminal Algo extension installed you can read [How to install VT-Terminal Algo](installing-visual-studio.md) manual.\
 \
 See examples of some strategies, integrations and indicators in our [Github repository](https://github.com/Quantower/Examples)
 {% endhint %}

 ## So, what is indicator in general?

 An indicator is mathematical calculations based on a symbol's price or volume.
 The result is used for displaying on the chart and to help trader make a correct decision.
-From technical point view Indicator in Quantower is a set of lines with buffers.
+From technical point view Indicator in VT-Terminal is a set of lines with buffers.
 Each element of the buffer is assigned to a historical bar or tick on the chart.
 All you need is to make a required calculations and put the result into this buffer.

 Sounds not very difficult, doesn't it?
 Let's start!
 As for example we will write a code that will implement algorithm of Simple Moving Average indicator.

 Use "_**File -> New project**_" in the main menu of Visual Studio to open "**New project**" window.
 Type "Indicator" and you will see special project type for blank indicator:

 At first, you need to create a new project for the indicator.
-Quantower Algo provides you predefined templates for an empty indicator as well as a few examples of real indicators with source code:
+VT-Terminal Algo provides you predefined templates for an empty indicator as well as a few examples of real indicators with source code:

 ![New project window](<../.gitbook/assets/image (55).png>)